rsta2/circle/README.md

 Classes
 -------

-The following C++ classes were added to the Circle base library:
+The following C++ classes were added to Circle:

-* CUSBPrinterDevice: Simple communications driver for USB printers (back-channel is not used).
+FS library

+* CPartition: Derived from CDevice, restricts access to a storage partition inside its boundaries.
+* CPartitionManager: Creates a CPartition object for each primary (non-EFI) partition.

+FAT FS library

+* CFAT: Encapsulates the File Allocation Table structure of a FAT storage partition.
+* CFATInfo: Encapsulates the configuration information describing a FAT storage partition (from BPB and FS Info).
+* CFATDirectory: Encapsulates a directory on a FAT partition (currently 8.3-names in the root directory only).
+* CFATFileSystem: File system driver for FAT16 and FAT32 storage partitions.
+* CFATCache: Sector cache for FAT storage partitions.

 The available Circle classes are listed in the file *doc/classes.txt*.